EnnadiLamyae/hf-shops/README.md

 		# git clone https://github.com/EnnadiLamyae/hf-shops.git
 		# cd hf-shops/

+	P.S : you must create a 2dsphere Index in your database .

+		# db.shops.createIndex( { location : "2dsphere" } )

 2. Build and run the backend app using maven

 		# cd server/
 		# mvn clean install
 		# mvn spring-boot:run

-	P.S if port 8080 already in use then
+	P.S : if port 8080 already in use then

 		# fuser -k 8080/tcp